Shaka-Labs/ACT/README.md

 pip install -r requirements.txt
 ~~~

-Go to `config/config.py` and change the paths of the ports that connect leader and follower robots to your computer.
+Go to `TASK_CONFIG` in `config/config.py` and change the paths of the ports that connect leader and follower robots to your computer.

+You will also need to connect a camera to your computer and point it towards the robot while collecting the data via teleoperation.
+You can change the camera port (set to 0 by default).
+It's important the camera doesn't move otherwise evaluation of the policy is likely to fail in evaluation mode.

 ### Data collection
 In order to collect data simply run:
 ~~~
-python record_episodes.py
+python record_episodes.py --task sort
 ~~~
-You can select how many episodes you intend collecting in `config/config.py`.
-Change the value of `'num_episodes'` (set to 1 by default).
-You should be turning on the volume of your pc-- data for each episode will be recorded after you hear "Go" and it will stop when you hear "Stop".
+You can define the name of the task you are doing and the episodes will be solved at `data/<task>`.
+You can also select how many episodes to collect when running the script by passing the argument `--num_episodes 1` (set to 1 by default).
+Turn on the volume of your pc-- data for each episode will be recorded after you hear "Go" and it will stop when you hear "Stop".

-You will also need to connect a camera to your computer and point it towards the robot while collecting the data via teleoperation.
-It's important the camera doesn't move otherwise evaluation of the policy is likely to fail.

 ### Train policy
 We slightly re-adapt [Action Chunking Tranfosrmer](https://github.com/tonyzhaozh/act/tree/main) to account for our setup.
 To start training simply run:
 ~~~
-python train.py
+python train.py --task sort
 ~~~
 The policy will be saved in `checkpoints/`.

 ### Evaluate policy
 Make sure to keep the same setup while you were collecting the data.
 To evaluate the policy simply run:
 ~~~
-python evaluate.py
+python evaluate.py --task sort
 ~~~